ucsb-cs24/w19/_lab/lab03.md

 ## Step 7: Submit your code on gradescope

-Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site: CS24 Spring 2018.
+Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site.
 Select this assignment.
 Then click on the "Submit" button on the bottom right corner to make a submission.
 You will be given the option of  uploading files from your local machine or submitting the code that is in a github repo.
 Select the second option and select your github repo for this assignment.
 You should receive 50/50 for a completely correct program.